marwansss/Radio-Shash-OnCloud/README.md

 #### Prerequisites

- **Terraform**: Install terraform in your localhost to apply terraform code.
+- **Terraform**: Install Terraform on your local machine to apply the Terraform code.

 #### Terraform Setup

 Terraform is used to automatically provision and manage the cloud infrastructure required for the Radioshash project on AWS.
 Below are the specific responsibilities handled by Terraform in this project:

-1. **AWS RDS Instance**: Provisions an Amazon RDS instance.
+1. **AWS RDS Instance**: Provisions an Amazon RDS instance that hosts the application database.
 2. **EC2 Instance for Jenkins**: Sets up an Amazon EC2 instance to serve as the Jenkins server.
 3. **AWS Backup Service**: Configures AWS Backup to take daily snapshots of the Jenkins EC2 instance.
 4. **ELB Access Log Storage**: Saves access logs from the Elastic Load Balancer to an AWS S3 bucket.